 TJC Story Blog

-Sierra Clark lives in Millington, Tennessee, with her husband and five children.
-She is a stay-at-home mother, and her husband works.
-Sierra and her husband are currently on her husband’s employer insurance, and her five children are on TennCare.
+Sierra Clark lives in Millington, Tennessee with her husband and five children.
+She is a stay-at-home mother and her husband works.
+Sierra and her husband have been on her husband’s employer insurance since he switched jobs in September of 2019 and her five children are on TennCare.
 Mrs. Clark has become eligible for TennCare during each of her pregnancies in the pregnant woman category.
-During her first pregnancy, her TennCare automatically terminated at the end of her 60-day eligibility period after giving birth.
-After her second and third pregnancies, her TennCare was not automatically terminated, and she had to call TennCare to prompt them to terminate her.
+Her husband used to be self-employed and she worked, so Mrs. Clark was eligible for TennCare in the pregnancy category during her pregnancies, but was over income for the parent/caretaker relative category.
+During her first pregnancy, her TennCare terminated about two months after the end of her 60-day eligibility period after giving birth.
+After her second and third pregnancies, her TennCare was not automatically terminated and she had to call TennCare to prompt them to terminate her.
 After she gave birth to her fourth child in 2018, she noticed that her TennCare had again not been automatically terminated.
 She called TennCare to let them know that her TennCare had not been terminated and became very stressed out, worrying that she would get in trouble for having TennCare when she was not eligible.
 She knew that based on the family’s self-employment income that they had reported to TennCare, she would not be financially eligible for TennCare in the parent/caretaker relative category.